scollinselliott/eratosthenes/README.md

 The `R` package `eratosthenes` offers tools for estimating uncertain archaeological or historical dates subject to relational conditions and absolute constraits.
-The primary function of the package derives marginal densities of each event from the full, joint conditional distribution, provided relative sequences (derived via seriation or stratigraphic relationships) and external dating sources (such as radiocarbon dates, datable artifacts, or other known historical events).
+The primary function of the package derives the marginal density of each event from the full, joint conditional distribution, provided relative sequences (via seriation or stratigraphic relationships) and external dating sources (such as radiocarbon dates, datable artifacts, or other known historical events).
 Absolute dates as derived from extrinsic information is stipulated as